On Approximate Classification of Theories: Local -stability

 \subsection{WIP and WSOP}

-In \cite{ct}, Shelah proves that a formula has the order property if and only if it has the independence property or some Boolean combination of instances of that formula has the strict order property.
-In this section we show that the same holds in an approximate setting.
+Recall that a formula has the order property if and only if it has the independence property or some Boolean combination of instances of that formula has the strict order property (\cite{ct}, Theorem II.4.7).
+In this section we remark that the same holds in an approximate setting.